 - 1. Investing in our business to drive long-term sustainable growth. - 2.
 Targeting NIBD/EBITDA of below 2.0x. - 3.
-Targeting an adjusted payout ratio of around 50% (adjusted for special items after tax). - Distributing excess cash to shareholders through share buy-backs and/or extraordinary dividends. - 5.
-Deviating from the above if value-enhancing acquisition opportunities arise.
+Distributing excess cash to the shareholder. - Deviating from the above if value-enhancing acquisition opportunities arise.

 DELIVERING ON CAPITAL ALLOCATION PRINCIPLES